hannnmc/Budgit/README.md

 ## Future Features Coming Soon!

-- Add an expense/income for any date
+- Add xpense/income for any date
 - Historical spending details
 - Detailed daily view for the month
 - Calculate and create savings plan